igem-munich/MESA-Designer/README.md

 cd mesa-designer
 docker build -t mesa-designer .
  ```
-now tht the repository is build, run it
+now that the image is built, run it
 ```bash
 docker run -p 8501:8501 mesa-designer
 ```